nizioleque/nagasaki/README.md

 ## About

-Created by two great minds.
+Created as an opportunity to learn Flutter by two CS students from Warsaw, Poland.

 ## Features